Russia convicts lawyer Magnitsky in posthumous trial

 He and his supporters have documented what they say is evidence that officials involved in the case had vastly enriched themselves, with homes, cars and other property far out of reach of their state salaries.

 Magnitsky's mother, Natalya, declined to attend a trial she called an "outrage against the memory of my son".
-The court appointed defence lawyers after she and Browder refused to do so.
+The court appointed defense lawyers after she and Browder refused to do so.

 Browder's court-appointed lawyer said he would appeal.